 “Speak properly.”

-One aspect of code-switching implicit in both of these contemporary texts is that it is exhausting.
+One aspect of the code-switching implicit in both of these contemporary texts is that it is exhausting.
 It requires everyone to be on high alert, placing the outsider at the center of attention.
-This is not limited to interactions with the authorities, as any altercation might draw them and they will likely favor the outsider.
-This means that there is always the possibility, however unlikely, of someone taking advantage of a situation knowing that the risk to the insider is much greater.
+This is not limited to interactions with the authorities, as any altercation has the potential to draw them and they are likely to favor the outsider.
+This means that there is always the possibility of someone taking advantage of a situation knowing that the risk to the insider is much greater.

-Accommodation out of Fear
+Accommodation Out of Fear

 Returning to the Tosefta text, I believe we can view this halakha as an anti-accommodationist policy.
-The troop is likened to a pack of dogs.
+The Roman troops are likened to a pack of dogs.
 They are dangerous when they are around and could bite.
-More specifically, they are a group of outsiders with power and the local Jews fear they will abuse it, likely because they have in the past.
-During the regular calendar year, it is easy to imagine that their interactions would have involved a fair amount of code-switching enforced by the locals themselves to reduce the possibility of a violent incident.
+More specifically, they are a group of outsiders with power, and the local Jews fear they will abuse it, based on past experience.
+During the regular calendar year, it is easy to imagine that Jewish interactions with Roman troops would have involved a fair amount of code-switching, enforced by the locals themselves to reduce the possibility of a violent incident.
 Holidays, however, would have been an especially vulnerable time.
 There is more fine food and drink for the taking.
-They are also “interesting” and may draw spectators regardless of the level of good will towards the objects of their curiosity.
-Moreover, people celebrating are almost certainly less prone to code-switching, leading to more risk.
+They are also “interesting” and might draw spectators regardless of their level of good will towards the objects of their curiosity.
+Moreover, people celebrating are almost certain to be less attentive to code-switching, leading to more risk-taking.

-Shimon Hatemani and those with him thought to protect the Jews in the town by being the model of graciousness.
-Unfortunately, there was no guarantee the soldiers would not return the next chag expecting more of the same, perhaps bringing more soldiers with them.
-Such accommodations on a holiday were likely viewed by many as self-defeating.
+Shimon Hatemani and those who were with him decided to protect the Jews in the town by being the model of graciousness.
+Unfortunately, there was no guarantee the soldiers would not return the next Yom Tov expecting more of the same, and perhaps bringing even more soldiers with them.
+Such appreasement was possibly viewed by many as being self-defeating.

 Nevertheless, an important problem remains.
-The main halakhic statement uses the word גוים which implies a generalization to all non-Jews.
+The main halakhic statement uses the word גוים, which implies a generalization to all non-Jews.
 I believe there is a larger concern hinted at by Shimon Hatemani’s absence from the study house.
 His solution was to remove himself from the customary Yom Tov gathering.
 This change in his behavior is akin to code-switching.
 By literally going out of his way to accommodate the troops on Yom Tov, he made them the center of his attention.
 By trying to protect the community, he did not participate in it.
-Legitimate fear of outsiders, however, is not limited to the authorities.
-Their presence may have been an immediate threat, but any outsider with more cache with the authorities evokes concerns since any perceived offense might have tragic consequences.
+Legitimate fear of outsiders, however, is not limited to fear of the authorities.
+Their presence may have been the immediate threat, but any outsider with more cache with the authorities evokes concerns since any perceived offense might have tragic consequences.

 Changing Circumstances in Babylonia

-The manner in which these issues are handled in the Talmud Bavli illustrates the differing social circumstances of Babylonian Jewry as compared to the Jews in Roman Palestine.
-The Jews in the Sassanian Empire were still members of a vulnerable minority, but they were not the targets of military suppression like those living under Roman occupation.
+The manner in which these issues are handled in the Talmud Bavli points to the differing social circumstances of Babylonian Jewry as compared to those of the Jews in Roman Palestine.
+The Jews in the Sassanian Empire were members of a vulnerable minority, but they were not the targets of military suppression like those living under Roman occupation.
 The Talmud Bavli (Beitza 21a-b) cites the story from the Tosefta but juxtaposes it with a Babylonian narrative set in the early amoraic period: